 This was a Sunday.

 On Tuesday, Lindy brings Becky Chinese food.
-She answers the door in a Grateful Dead t-shirt three sizes too big.
+She answers the door in a Grateful Dead t-shirt two sizes too big.
 They eat in silence at the kitchen counter.
 The book is right where Lindy left it.

 On Thursday, Lindy intercepts Becky's mother in the driveway and convinces her not to visit, and definitely not to make a big deal about her daughter's birthday.
 Not yet.
 Becky's mother looks like a broken doll when she leaves.